anishsingh20/Time-series-analysis-of-Inflation-rates-using-ShinyDashboard/README.md

 # Analzying-Inflation-Rates-Worldwide
-This project will aim at studying and analyzing the inflation rates of countries globally.
+This project aims at studying and analyzing the inflation rates of countries globally.
 The dataset is a public dataset downloaded from International Monetary Fund(IMF) which consists of the inflation rates of countries from 1980 to 2017 and the projected inflation rates of the countries till 2022.

-After analyzing, I will be making a __Shiny Dashboard__ in R to visualize the inflation rates of countries, economic unions as well as world.
+After analyzing, I will make a __Shiny Dashboard__ in R to visualize the inflation rates of countries, economic trade unions as well as world.

 The folder __Inflation-Rates__ contains the dashboard's code and its implementation in R. For visualizing I have used __'highcharter'__ package which is an amazing package to make beautiful and amazing plots in R for web apps and dashboards.The syntax for 'highharter' is similar to 'ggplot2' syntax.

-More details about the package can be found at http://jkunst.com/highcharter/ .
+More details about the package can be found at this link- http://jkunst.com/highcharter/ .